WWE Announces Final Title Match For ‘Greatest Royal Rumble,’ Full Card Preview

 — WWE (@WWE) April 24, 2018

-With 7 titles on the line and a first-ever 50-man rumble match, fans will likely be glued to their seats during the WWE’s historical Greatest Royal Rumble.
+With seven titles on the line and a first-ever 50-man rumble match, fans will likely be glued to their seats during the WWE’s historical Greatest Royal Rumble.